General Mills's Strategy Analysis

 Local market agility, niche consumer appeal, and specialized product offerings that cater to specific regional tastes and trends.

-What Positions General Mills, Inc. to win against competitors
+What Positions General Mills to win

 Iconic Brand Portfolio